About us

 About Danaë Huijser

 I am fascinated by what drives people; how do people act, think and perceive, make choices and judgements.
-(Sub)cultures – from gangs to families, from gender to generation, from businesses to societies - have always interested me.
-I am curious about their specific ways of giving meaning to the world, of cooperating, communicating, coexisting, of dealing with power, with rules, with autonomy and belonging, with freedom and security.
+(Sub)cultures – teams, organizations, industries - have always intrigued me.
+I am curious about their ways of giving meaning to the world, of cooperating, communicating, coexisting, of dealing with power, with rules, with autonomy and belonging, with freedom and security.

-Members of different (sub) cultures do not always find it easy to work together.
-Differences in ideas and perceptions can make collaboration difficult.
-Nowadays we all work with people from other (sub) cultures.
-So we always work across borders, which makes our work fun, exciting and challenging, but sometimes difficult, energy-consuming and frustrating.
-In my work as a trainer and coach I help people to deal with these differences, to recognize them, acknowledge them and use them in a positive way.
+Working across cultural borders makes work fun, exciting and challenging, but sometimes difficult, energy-consuming and frustrating.
+I help people to deal with these differences, to recognize them, acknowledge them and use them in a positive way.